-1. Monitoring bracelet (house arrest)
+1. Electronic monitoring (house arrest)

-However, in order to get the court's permission to serve your sentence at home, you need to fulfill a few requirements:
+However, in order to get the court's permission to serve your sentence at home, you need to fulfill a few additional requirements:

-- the court decides that serving your sentence at home will fulfill the purpose of your punishment
+the court decides that serving your sentence at home will fulfill the purpose of your punishment

 - you have a permanent place of residence